The mental load of motherhood

 Mental health issues

-Sometimes the reality is that sleep deprivation, emotional labour, a lot of stress, household tasks, personal relationships, and maybe a part-time job all become too much, and our mental health suffers.
+Sometimes the reality is that sleep deprivation, emotional labor, a lot of stress, household tasks, personal relationships, and maybe a part-time job all become too much, and our mental health suffers.

 There is so much support and encouragement for mental health these days, from your primary caregiver/GP to online helplines and other things – there’s never a need to suffer alone.